userfrosting/learn/pages/11.cli/01.commands/docs.md

 $ php bakery debug -v
 ```

 The debug command is in fact an aggregator of sub-commands, similar to `bake`.
-It include the following command by default:
+It include the following commands by default:

 | Command       | Description                                                                    | Require verbose |
 |---------------|--------------------------------------------------------------------------------|:---------------:|